 Furthermore, the RSPB suggest that four main factors affect how children connect with nature: attitudes towards nature at home, experiences of nature, nature near the home and knowledge about the environment.

 Positive influences in these spheres will lead to positive attitudes about nature, which can then in turn be passed onto others.
 In this sentence lies a key motivator for people to connect with nature…positive experiences.

-Many of the campaigns, articles and social media posts that are designed to influence the general public into caring about nature enough to change their behaviour (after all, without a change in behaviour, nothing will change from the current status quo) are focused on loss of biodiversity, e.g. the worrying decline in pollinators, microplastics adversely affecting marine life.
-For ecologists and conservationists, these kind of headlines are gut wrenching and powerful – “how can anybody hear about these things and not want to do anything about it immediately?”
+Many of the campaigns, articles and social media posts that are designed to influence the general public into caring about nature enough to change their behaviour – after all, without a change in behaviour, nothing will change from the current status quo – are focused on loss of biodiversity, e.g. the worrying decline in pollinators and microplastics adversely affecting marine life.

 The fact of the matter is that these types of messages have been used as a call to action for decades, with little fundamental change in attitudes or behaviour.
 There is a pressing need to overhaul the ways that humans relate to nature, which is a challenging concept in our hectic technology and product-driven age.